-Kansas Athletic Trainers lose jobs amid COVID-19 fallout
+Kansas athletic trainers lose jobs amid COVID-19 fallout

 Danny Smiley has been an athletic trainer for Augusta High school for 17 years.

-“You become part of the team,” says Smiley.”
-“The family rely on the athletic trainer for a lot of things to kind of bounce things off of and become a bit of a psychologist sometimes.”
+“You become part of the team,” says Smiley.
+“The family relies on the athletic trainer for a lot of things to kind of bounce things off of and become a bit of a psychologist sometimes.”

 “No two-weeks severance, no insurance benefits after the end of the month,” Smiley said.
 “So there wasn’t much safety net there at all.”

-Smiley isn’t the only trainer layed off from the hospital.
+Smiley isn’t the only trainer laid off from the hospital.
 Circle High School’s Brad Jones is also trying to adjust to the unfortunate news.

 “To be honest, it hasn’t set into me yet, because I am always positive something is going to happen,” Jones says.
 “I always think good things are going to happen to me as long as you’re being a good person.”